Decision API Filtering

 }

-• Category filtering uses two arguments as inputs: an operator and a list of categories.
+• Category filtering uses 2 arguments as inputs: an operator and a list of categories.

-• Categories can have multiple category values.
-Each category value is a multi-depth value.
-The exact depth of the category must be present in the category field.
+• The category argument may contain multiple category values and each category is a multi-depth value.
+The exact category depth used in the request must be present in the catalog item feed.

-• Example: To filter ad items based on the 2nd depth of A>B>C category.
+• Example: To filter ad items based on the 2nd depth level of category A>B>C use A>B in the category filter.

 Filter: Bag/accessories>Women